Azure/deployment-stacks/TUTORIAL.md

   --delete-all
 ```

+Run `az stack sub list` to verify the deployment stack resource is deleted.

-You should find that besides the deployment stack resource, the deployed resource groups and
+You should also note in the Azure portal the resource groups and remaining
-storage accounts were also removed.
+public IP address have been deleted.

 ## Next steps